mustaddon/BitcoinBlockchainParser/README.md

 ### Unordered Blocks
 This blockchain parser parses raw blocks saved in Bitcoin Core's `blk` file format.
 Bitcoin Core does not guarantee that these blocks are saved in order.
-If your application does not require that blocks are parsed in order, the `EnumerateBlocks` method can be used
+If your application does not require that blocks are parsed in order, the `EnumerateBlocks` method can be used.

 ```C#
 using BitcoinBlockchainParser;